SilverLuhtoja/CHESSY/README.md

 ### NEEDED CHANGES / BUGS:

 * DB also need history column
-* Refactor knight logic as in other piece logic, simplify pawns logic
+* Simplify pawns logic

+* Added Piece to available moves to get attacking moves from attacker to king, need fix it later

 ### THOUGHTS: